michaelhenry/envject/README.md

 ![envject](https://user-images.githubusercontent.com/717992/222741865-e8c51ba1-3660-4c07-a02f-8a630b5a577d.gif)

-> So inside the CI, this can be executed during pre-compilation.
+> This can allow us to prevent hard-coding production keys inside the project.
+So inside the CI, this can be executed during pre-compilation.
+And then after that, you can then do the obfuscation to guarantee that no strings are readable.

-## The Problem with XCode's
+## The Problem with XCode's configuration

 ## How to use

 ### Use from source